rust-multiplatform/Compute-Engine-Template/README.md

 - ✅ Platform: Android
 - ✅ Platform: iOS
 - ✅ Platform: WebAssembly (⚠️ Only the WASM & JS side, still needs a web-server or bundler and HTML/CSS part)

+To get any logging outputs run this with the environment variable `RUST_LOG` set to `INFO` or `DEBUG`.
+Alternatively, running this in debug mode _should_ automatically log everything in `DEBUG` mode.

 To use this project simply fork it (button in top right corner) into your own namespace.
 If you need some more advanced setup check out the [forking guide](FORKING.md).